permutationlock/cs301_fall_2021/README.md

 alpine:~/cs301_fall_2021/linking_c_and_asm$ nano main.c
 ```

 Press CTRL-X to close the file (select no if asked to save changes).
-Now let's build
+You
+can do the same thing to read `foo.asm` by executing `nano foo.asm`.

-and run the example:
+Having looked through the code, let's build and run the example:

 ```console
 alpine:~/cs301_fall_2021/linking_c_and_asm$ ./build.sh